Python-World/python-mini-projects/projects/snapshot of given website/README.md

 `pip install chromedriver-binary==XX.X.XXXX.XX.X`

 - 'XX.X.XXXX.XX.X' is chrome driver version.
-- the version of 'chrome driver' need to match the version of your google chrome.
+- The version of 'chrome driver' need to match the version of your google chrome.

 *How to find your google chrome version*
 1. Click on the Menu icon in the upper right corner of the screen.